iterative/dvc.org/content/docs/install/windows.md

 ## Windows installer

 A quick option on Windows is to install DVC using the self-contained executable installer.

-[Download the latest version here][windows-installer-download-link].
+<downloadlink kind="win"/>Download the latest Windows installer
+here.</downloadlink>

 You'll need to download and run the installer again each time you want to update DVC.
 You may use Windows Uninstaller to